rclone/rclone/docs/content/docs.md

 **NB** on Windows using multi-thread transfers to the local disk will cause the resulting files to be [sparse](https://en.wikipedia.org/wiki/Sparse_file).
-Use `--local-no-sparse` to disable sparse files (which may cause long delays at the start of downloads) or disable multi-thread downloads with `--multi-thread-streams 0`
+Use `--local-no-sparse` to disable sparse files (which may cause long delays at the start of transfers) or disable multi-thread transfers with `--multi-thread-streams 0`

 ### --multi-thread-streams=N ###

-When using multi thread downloads (see above `--multi-thread-cutoff`) this sets the number of streams to use.
-Set to `0` to disable multi thread downloads (Default 4).
+When using multi thread transfers (see above `--multi-thread-cutoff`) this sets the number of streams to use.
+Set to `0` to disable multi thread transfers (Default 4).

+If the backend has a `--backend-upload-concurrency` setting (eg `--s3-upload-concurrency`) then this setting will be used as the number of transfers instead if it is larger than the value of `--multi-thread-streams` or `--multi-thread-streams` isn't set.

 ### --no-check-dest ###